knewplay/book-programming-essential/computer-fundamentals/chapter3.md

 There are multiple ways to solve most problems, depending on the order in which you evaluate the conditions.

 **Problem 2:**
-Imagine you're programming a digital traffic light system.
-Create a flowchart and corresponding pseudocode that considers vehicle and pedestrian traffic, ensuring safety rules are prioritized.

-**Answer:**
-If the light is green, vehicles move.
-If the light is red, vehicles stop.
-If the light is yellow, vehicles slow down in preparation to stop.

-[TODO]
-COMPLETE ANSWER, OR POSSIBLE REMOVE THIS QUESTION

-[ADD SECTION EXPLAINING LOGICAL OPERATORS (and or not)]

-**Problem 3:**
 Suppose you're organizing an outdoor event.
 You'll proceed if:

 - The forecast does not predict rain.